jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-line-array/readme.md

 The concept here is:

-Given a .CSV file or Google Spreadsheet or parametric data in some format that contains points that form a polygon and fillet radii for each point, create Three.js path that can extrude to a 3D shape.
+Given a .CSV file or Google Spreadsheet or parametric data in some format that contains points that form a polygon and fillet radii for each point, create Three.js path that extrudes to a Three.js 3D shape.

 Allow for both convex and concave curves / inside and outside fillets.

+Allow for polygonal holes

+### Vision

+* To make the design and creation of CC cutouts as easy as slicing a pie

 ## Features

+* Handles arbitrary number of vertices
+* Handles variable fillet radii
 * Display multiple examples by clicking buttons
-* Displays angle calculations
+* Displays angle calculations including convexity
-* The 3D views below enable you to rotate and pan using one, two or three fingers or left button, scroll wheel and right buttons on your pointing device.
-* Click three bars( 'hamburger' ) icon to slide menu in or out
-* Display mesh as solid or wireframe
-* Direct link to this read me file
-* Click on title to reload
+* Creates Three.js extruded shape
+* Display a variety of construction lines and center points

 ## Things you can do using this script

 * Use one/two/three fingers to rotate/zoom/pan the display in 3D
 	* Or left/scroll/right with your pointing device
 * Click the three bars( 'hamburger menu icon' ) to slide the menu in and out
+* Click the check box to display mesh as solid or wireframe
+* Click the 'I' in the circle to go to the read me file
+* Click on the title to reload the script
 * Press Control-U/Command-Option-U to view the source code
 * Press Control-Shift-J/Command-Option-J to see if the JavaScript console reports any errors